MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 - You need to deploy resources to each availability zone, and configure and manage those resources individually.
 - You need to decide how and when to replicate data between the availability zones, and then configure and manage the replication.
 - You're responsible for distributing the requests to the correct resources, such as by using a load balancer.
 You need to decide whether to use an active/passive or an active/active request distribution model.
-- In the event of an outage of an availability zone, you need to handle the failover to send traffic to resources in another availability zone.
+- If an availability zone has an outage, you need to handle the failover to send traffic to resources in another availability zone.

 > [!NOTE]
 > An active/passive deployment across multiple availability zones is sometimes called *in-region DR* or [*Metro DR*][metro-dr].